 As Fusion is used to detect advanced, multistage attacks which are made up of various individual events and alerts, a good use case for this would be detecting an anomalous login, followed by a suspicious Office 365 forwarding rule being set up on that account.
 These individual alerts on their own would be medium “orange” alerts and will likely be “in the queue” of alerts for your security team to work through.
 However, Fusion uses AI to piece these actions together and can then detect that this activity as a multistage attack.
 It can then create one high “red” incident that will immediately raise the attention of your security team, rapidly increasing response times to a potential breach.

-According to Microsoft, Fusion processed 50 billion alerts from across the Azure Sentinel platform in December 2019.
+According to Microsoft, Fusion processed 50 billion alerts from across the Microsoft Sentinel platform in December 2019.
 Of these, 111 were identified as incident candidates (yellow), before further AI-powered analysis narrowed the list to just 25 high fidelity (red) incidents.

 There was just one red incident in every 2,000,000,000 events logged.
 This goes to show the scale and power of ML and AI when applied to SIEM – and gives some indication of how much time and resource can be saved.

 Fusion truly is the next generation of threat detection in SIEM.
 Using ML and AI to convert these low-level yellow alerts into incidents not only helps identify the “low and slow” attacks, but also reduces the false positive rate in the process.
 This drastically reduces the mean time to detection (MTTD) rate of even the unknown threats that are traversing your network.
 In addition, this method of alerting boasts a 90% reduction rate in alert fatigue, which frees up resources to be proactive in threat hunting for any additional threats.